 Content may actually end up being the next big push in content marketing 2.0.
 Though we’ll probably end up incorporating all these content trends into delivering optimized messages to customers and prospects.

 Blog posts and eBooks are a great start for content marketing, but if you want to stay competitive, you’ll need to vary your content formats.
 Some customers and prospects will just naturally prefer a video, or an online quiz, or an infographic as an alternative to the written word.

 It’s smart marketing to make it easy and pleasurable for them to engage with your content – just like it’s smart business to make it easy and pleasurable to do business with you.
-If you want an easy way to manage all of the different content formats that you produce, and free yourself up to have more time to focus on strategy, get our free, 2-week trial.
-Or, schedule a demo with us and we’ll show you how Mintent can help.
+If you want an easy way to manage all of the different content formats that you produce, and free yourself up to have more time to focus on strategy, book a demo with us to try out Mintent.